Clinical coder: Entry-level / trainee coder

-An entry level coder has completed (or nearly completed) an introductory training program in using clinical classifications.
-Depending on the country; this program may be in the form of a certificate, or even a degree; which has to be earned before the trainee is allowed to start coding.
-All trainee coders will have some form of continuous, on-the-job training; often being overseen by a more senior coder.
+An entry-level coder has completed (or nearly completed) an introductory training program in using clinical classifications.
+Depending on the country, this program may be in the form of a certificate, or even a degree, which has to be earned before the trainee is allowed to start coding.
+All trainee coders will have some form of continuous, on-the-job training, often being overseen by a more senior coder.

-Intermediate level coder
+Intermediate-level coder

-An intermediate level coder has acquired the skills necessary to code many cases independently.
+An intermediate-level coder has acquired the skills necessary to code many cases independently.
 Coders at this level are also able to code cases with incomplete information.
 They have a good understanding of anatomy and physiology along with disease processes.
-Intermediate level coders have their work audited periodically by an Advanced coder.
+Intermediate-level coders have their work audited periodically by an advanced coder.

-Advanced level / senior coder
+Advanced-level / senior coder

-Advanced level and senior coders are authorized to code all cases including the most complex.
+Advanced-level and senior coders are authorized to code all cases including the most complex.
 Advanced coders will usually be credentialed and will have several years of experience.
 An advanced coder is also able to train entry-level coders.

 Nosologist

 A nosologist understands how the classification is underpinned.
 Nosologists consult nationally and internationally to resolve issues in the classification and are viewed as experts who can not only code, but design and deliver education, assist in the development of the classification and the rules for using it.

-Nosologists are usually expert in more than one classification, including morbidity, mortality and casemix.
-In some countries the term "nosologist" is used as a catch-all term for all levels.
+Nosologists are usually expert in more than one classification, including morbidity, mortality and case mix.
+In some countries the term nosologist is used as a catch-all term for all levels.